-Musical instruments and DJ equipment may not be played in the residence halls unless they are attached to headphones.
+Musical instruments and DJ equipment may not be played in student residences unless attached to headphones.

 Individuals affected by loud or excessive noise should first approach the person(s) making the noise and ask for the noise level to be lowered.
-If the noise persists, students should contact an RA and then call Westlands Desk at 914.395.2209, and a public safety officer will address the noise complaint.
+If the noise persists, students should contact an RA and may also call Campus Safety if necessary.
 Multiple noise violations by the same student(s) may result in conduct action.